Dr-Sauce/BasicButton/README.md

 # Basic Button
-Basic Apple Guy in a Shortcut
+Set the latest wallpaper from Basic Apply Guy at the press of a button.

 Designed to work on iOS 15.
 (But also works on other versions)